michaellperry/parallel-topics/README.md

 This project demonstrates how to use Kafka Streams to process product purchase data.
 It consists of two main components:

 1. **Producer**: Generates a new purchase message every second and publishes it to a Kafka topic.
-2. **Processor**: Uses Kafka Streams to process the purchase data, remap the key from order ID to SKU, and aggregate quantities by SKU.
+2. **Consumer**: Uses Kafka Streams to process the purchase data, remap the key from order ID to SKU, and aggregate quantities by SKU.

 ## Project Structure